100% Sponsor-Funded Faculty

 • Clinical activities

-• Delivering special lectures regarding aspects of research outcomes
+• Delivering special lectures on research outcomes

 • Writing reports and articles

-• Participating in appropriate seminars
+• Participating in relevant seminars

 • Attending meetings and conferences